Smarties98/MethPy/README.md

 ![check1](Images/check1.png)

 The "Gene name" should be selected from the dropdown menu while the "Path of the sequence" could be written or picked using the system’s file browser.
+The Input files could be inserted in different subfolders.
 The button "Enter" would start the checking.

 First step is to identify the beginning of the sequence compared to the reference, `check.py` asks for confirmation of the start through a popup window.